GBratsos/brackets-zurb-foundation/README.md

 3. Extract the zip file.
 Copy the entire file to Backets's extension folder and reload Brackets.

 ## Updates ##
+* 1.0.2, 25/2/2015 - Merged pull request with path updates for CDNs.
+Thanks to [@wgoolsby](https://github.com/wgoolsby)
 * 1.0.1, 9/11/2014 - Template fixes.
 * 1.0.0, 7/11/2014 - Initial release, Added Zurb Foundation 5.4.7.
 All CSS and Javascript files are fetched from [CDN](http://cdnjs.com/libraries/foundation/).